-- 1. Actual is based upon draft accounts 2013/14 which are yet to be audited. - Long term funding of £70.366m was used to finance capital expenditure in the year.
-Of this, £66.5m was for the General Fund (GF) and £3.866m was for the Housing Revenue Account (HRA). - 3.
+- 1. Actual is based upon draft accounts 2014/15 which are yet to be audited. - Long term funding of £42.295m was used to finance capital expenditure in the year.
+Of this, £34.217mm was for the General Fund (GF) and £8.078m was for the Housing Revenue Account (HRA). - 3.
 The Capital Financing Requirement (CFR) reflects the local authority's underlying need to borrow for a capital purpose.
-The CFR as 31 March 2014 included amounts advanced towards Bernard Weatherill House-. - 4.
+The CFR as 31 March 2015 included the £20m investment in the Real Lettings Property Fund as detailed in 3.3.10 above. - 4.
 This reflects the impact on the GF of the Council's external debt.
 The GF's net revenue stream consists of the amount to be met from government grants and local taxpayers.
 The GF's ratio of financing cost was lower that estimated as a result of the new borrowing undertaken at lower than estimated interest rates. - 5.
 This reflects the impact on the HRA of the Council's external debt.
 The HRA's net revenue stream consists of rental income received and other income as shown in the HRA accounts. - 6.
 This represents the extra annual levy on a Band D tax bill arising from the take up of GF unsupported borrowing. - 7.
-This was the actual external debt outstanding as at 31st March 2014.
-It reflects the additional £27m of new loans taken up in 2013/14 and a temporary loan of £2.8m taken up on 31 March 2014 for cash flow purposes.
+The external debt brought forward as at 1 April 2014 includes a temporary loan of £2.80m taken up to ease the cashflow position on 31 March 2014.
+This loan was taken from the Royal Borough of Kensington & Chelsea and repaid on 8 April 2014.
+The actual external debt outstanding as at 31st March 2015 includes the £43.575m of new loans taken up in 2014/15 see 3.5.4 and 3.5.5.
 It also includes the £223.126m taken up for the HRA Self Financing settlement sum on 28 March 2012.